NewSigma/Physica/README.md

 Do not use Physica if any test were failed.

-To use Physica, examples that under /path/to/install/Physica/examples are ready to use.
+To use Physica, examples that under /path/to/install/Physica/examples are ready to use(Note: BUILD_EXAMPLES is OFF by default).
 Link Physica as a part of your project for production use.

 ## Source structure <a id="structure"></a>